No products in the cart.

 Transitions Vantage – BREAKTHROUGH TECHNOLOGY!!
 Great for motorcycles – the only transition lens that is polarized and also goes clear at night and indoors!
 Outdoors, the polarization adjusts to match the level of outdoor glare, which can vary as the day progresses and conditions change.
 That means you see life in the best light with less glare for better clarity and color.
 Does require UV rays to activate, so does not get dark behind a windshield.
 Best possible lens if you ride without a windshield or face shield.
 Available in gray only.

 DriveWear – Polarized transitions lens.
 Does not get clear, goes from dark brown to lighter brown.
 While several of our customers wear these at night for many, they do not get light enough for nighttime and indoor use.
 Best day only lens available.
 In bright, outside light conditions, the eyes’ visual receptors (the rods and cones) can easily get “overpowered” and “over-saturated” with light.
 Under these bright conditions, the Drivewear lens is designed for maximum filtration of this excess light.
 It achieves its maximum dark color under these conditions.
 Here again, it is important to provide maximum protection from blinding glare, and only polarized lenses such as Drivewear can do this.
 Drivewear is designed to provide maximum comfort to the wearer in these high outdoor light conditions.
 Available in brown/copper only.

-Anti-Reflective Coating (Crizal or Premium) – Distracting reflections and glare can rob the eyes of available light.
+Anti-Reflective Coating (Crizal or Digital) – Distracting reflections and glare can rob the eyes of available light.
 Anti-Reflective (AR) coating allows virtually all the available light to pass through the lens for sharper, clearer, more comfortable vision.
 People are able to see more clearly with AR lenses, especially under low light conditions like driving at night.
 Key benefits of AR lenses include: reduces glare from headlights and streetlights for better night vision, scratch resistance, lenses are easier to clean and stay clean longer, better lens cosmetics, and reduced eye fatigue.
+Crizal Prevencia has unique blue blocking properties, which helps relieve digital eyestrain and helps prevent macular degeneration.
+Lenses with Crizal Prevencia will have a slight blue tint to them.